 How much detergent do I use in my machine?

 If you want to know all about the science of laundry, check out Bummis Laundry Science.
+Check out the RDIA’s detergent database to search for detergents that meet your needs.

 Do any of the survey results surprise you?